-For the nearest authorized and certified dealer, call Stanley Hydraulic Tools at the number listed on the back of this manual and ask for a Customer Service Representative.
+For the nearest certified dealer, call STANLEY at (800) 972-2647 and ask for a Customer Service Representative.

-SAFETY STMBOLS
+SAFETY SYMBOLS

 Safety symbols and signal words, as shown below, are used to emphasize all operator, maintenance and repair actions which, if not strictly followed, could result in a life-threatening situation, bodily injury or damage to equipment.